FoodTruckTrackR34/back-end/README.md

 ```

 ### /api/trucks/get-truck-rating-avg [GET]
 For getting the average rating (rounded) of all trucks.
+Requires a token in the Authorization header.
 Labeled by truck_id.
 Returns an array, formatted like this,
 ```
 [
     {